Castle Eden Dene

 The following bye-laws are in force to protect the wildlife of the Dene:

-- cycling and horse riding are not allowed on the reserve
+- cycling and horse riding are not allowed on the reserve, except on the route shown on the map

 - camping or lighting fires is prohibited